 The application shall be written in English.

-The application period starts October 1, and a complete application shall be submitted to the Foundation no later than November 15.
+The application period starts October 1, and a complete application shall be submitted to the Foundation no later than November 15, before midnight.

 The Foundation uses an electronic application system.